pierreroth64/pyzigbee/docs/arch.rst

 Interfaces
 ^^^^^^^^^^

 A *Gateway* is composed of two objects: a *Driver* and a *Protocol* which are interfaces.
 Real drivers and protocols must implement those interfaces.

 .. module :: pyzigbee.drivers.basedriver
 .. autoclass:: BaseDriver

 .. module :: pyzigbee.protocols.baseprotocol
 .. autoclass:: BaseProtocol

+The *Gateway* is the abstraction on which rely client code.
+You may need to inherit from and overload some methods to implement your own gateway.

+.. module :: pyzigbee.gateways.gateway
+.. autoclass:: Gateway

 Some implementations
 ^^^^^^^^^^^^^^^^^^^^